nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `deletestudent 2` deletes the 2nd student in JARVIS.
+* `deletestudent 2` deletes the 2nd student shown in your student list.

 ### Editing a student : `editstudent`